odraencoded/pynorama/README.md

 Features
 --------

 *   Supports zooming, spinning and flipping images
 *   Supports panning, zooming and spinning images _with the mouse_
 *   Opens directories, dropped files, pasted images, even from the internet
 *   Navigates through multiple opened images, can display multiple images at once
 *   Has _six_ automatic zoom options, including fit and fill
 *   Can hide scrollbars, statusbar and toolbar
 *   Comes with really, *really* many menu items
 *   Hardware accelerated

 Things to Know
 --------------

+### Hotkeys

-There is currently no way to customize hotkeys or mouse behavior.
+There is currently no way to customize hotkeys.
-The default mouse behaviour is:

-- Move the mouse to pan the image
+### Mouse Mechanisms

+A mouse mechanism controls what mouse interaction does in pynorama.
+Currently, there are seven different mouse mechanisms avaiable

-- Drag the left button to drag the image
+*  Drag to Pan
+*  Move Mouse to Pan
-- Drag the right button to spin the image
+*  Drag to Spin
-- Drag the middle button to stretch the image
+*  Drag to Stretch
+*  Scroll to Pan
+*  Scroll to Zoom
-- Scroll the scroll wheel to scroll the image
+*  Scroll to Spin

+Each of these mechanisms have their own settings and can be added multiple times.
+For mechanisms that use a mouse button, the button can be choosen with a mouse click in the mechanism setting dialog.

+### Layouts

+A layout is a way to place images in pynorama.
+Currently, there are two different layouts avaiable

+*   The Single Image Layout

+    Places a single image in the image viewer.
+    Any image viewer can do this.

+*   The Image Strip Layout

+    This one places sequential images side by side in the image viewer.
+    A handful of comic viewers can do this.

+The layout used by pynorama can be changed at any time in the *Layout* submenu of the *View* menu.

 ### Installing